 Gabilan Distinguished Professorship in Science and Engineering

-Deadline: March 22 (In the event that a deadline falls upon a weekend or a university holiday, that deadline will move to the first workday following the posted date.)
-Extended to April 6, 2021.
+Deadline: April 6 (In the event that a deadline falls upon a weekend or a university holiday, that deadline will move to the first workday following the posted date.)

 Goal: To increase the representation of women in science and engineering and foster a community where faculty and students can thrive by recognizing outstanding mid-career/senior (tenured) faculty who will also make significant contributions to the Women in Science and Engineering (WiSE) Program goals.